 Taxis should generally be avoided because many drivers are reluctant to use the meter and will try to rip you off.
 A better alternative to taxis is Grab, an app similar to Uber.
 It is used extensively in Penang and prices are super cheap.

 Renting a car might also be a viable option, especially if you are planning to spend some time outside of George Town.
 To check car rental prices click here.

 Penang is a safe destination to visit within Malaysia.
 The only places to be careful of are the bar and drink-heavy areas of George Town late at night because things can get rowdy.
 In general, if you follow standard travel advice, your trip to Penang will be hassle-free.

 Penang has a very diverse community, and in George Town and across the island you will hear Malaysian, Tamil and Chinese dialects spoken within different communities.
 Locals will speak very good English too, as this is the lingua franca that connects these different groups, left over from the British colonial days.

 The Perfect 3-Day Penang Itinerary

-Before we get to our Penang itinerary we just wanted to remind you to purchase travel insurance.
-You never know what will happen and trust us, you don’t wanna get stuck with thousands of dollars in medical bills.
+However, before we get to our Penang itinerary, we just wanted to remind you to purchase travel insurance.
+You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.